 Service boundary contracts

-A tool, agent, dashboard, model, or support service should declare its role, evidence duties, failure behavior, and authority boundary before it becomes trusted.
+A tool, agent, dashboard, model, or support service should declare its role, record duties, failure behavior, and authority boundary before it becomes trusted.

 - service boundary contract